trebor/soul-bound/rfc.md

 # **12\.
 Formal Model (Optional)**

-This section sketches a machine‑checked model of the Soul Bound Protocol, useful for rigorous verification of security and liveness properties.
+This section sketches a machine-checked model of the Soul Bound Protocol, useful for rigorous verification of security and liveness properties.
 We describe a TLA⁺ or Alloy rendition at a high level.
 Implementers may use these patterns or adapt them to other tools (Tamarin, ProVerif, etc.).

 ## **12.1 TLA⁺ or Alloy Model Overview**